MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tp-macos.md

-You can also run full “mdatp health” and look for the “tamper_protection” in the output:
+You can also run full "mdatp health" and look for the "tamper_protection" in the output: